Karol Nawrocki: Foreign policy

+Geopolitically, Nawrocki supports further strengthening Polish ties to the United States and NATO while opposing European integration.
+He opposes the federalisation of the European Union and stresses the need to maintain Polish national identity within the EU, adding that "Poland does not need a centralised state populated by EU citizens of Polish origin".
+Nawrocki accused the Donald Tusk's government of being submissive toward Germany, and advocated for the restoration of a balanced relationship between the two countries.
+He demands World War II reparations from Germany for material losses and war crimes committed in occupied Poland.

-He supports ending the Russo-Ukrainian War by a peace agreement but argues that the issue of territorial cessions should be decided by the European community as well as Ukraine itself.
+He supports ending the Russo-Ukrainian war by a peace agreement but argues that the issue of territorial cessions should be decided by the European community as well as Ukraine itself.
 Nawrocki opposed the deployment of Polish troops to Ukraine.
 He supported the normalisation of relations with Ukraine on a basis of partnership, as well as the recognition and dignified burial of Polish victims in Volhynia.
 Nawrocki is opposed to Ukrainian membership in NATO or the European Union until Ukraine accepts responsibility for the genocide of Poles in Volhynia.
-He has previously denounced attempts to downplay the 1943-1945 massacres of Poles in Volhynia and Eastern Galicia for the sake of improving Polish-Ukrainian relations.
-He would seek to punish the glorification of Ukrainian nationalist leader Stepan Bandera.
-Nawrocki distanced himself from the former pro-Ukrainian policy of PiS and criticized Ukraine for acting against Polish interests.
+He has previously denounced attempts to downplay the 1943–1945 massacres of Poles in Volhynia and Eastern Galicia for the sake of improving Polish-Ukrainian relations.

+Nawrocki distanced himself from the former pro-Ukrainian policy of PiS and criticised Ukraine for acting against Polish interests; to this end, Nawrocki calls for limiting military exports to Ukraine and distancing Poland from Ukraine in order to prioritize Polish interests over Ukrainian ones.
+He stated that he would punish the glorification of Ukrainian nationalist leader Stepan Bandera.
 He was accused of anti-Ukrainian sentiment, and "echoing Kremlin talking points about Ukraine".
 Responding to the accusations of speaking "Putin's language" on Ukraine, Nawrocki stated: "I speak the language of Polish people.
 Millions want to say that Zelensky mistreats us, but they're silenced with 'you're spreading Putin's propaganda'."

 He was criticised in Israel for downplaying the role of Poles in the Holocaust.
 Nawrocki said he would defend Poland "against all disgusting attacks" by Holocaust scholars.
 Poland's foreign minister, Radosław Sikorski, publicly defended Nawrocki in response to the criticism.
 During the election campaign, Nawrocki defended the 2018 amendment that criminalized attributing responsibility for the Holocaust to the Polish nation, stating: "I am fighting for this truth.
 Poles are not antisemites.
 Many Poles lost their lives during World War II saving Jews."
 When asked about Israel, Nawrocki expressed his belief that "there is no state that is a chosen nation to live out its history".
-He also promised to end the tradition of lighting Hanukkah candles in the presidential palace, stating that commitment to Christian values would exclude celebrating Jewish holidays.
+He also promised to end the tradition of lighting Hanukkah candles in the Presidential Palace, stating that commitment to Christian values would exclude celebrating Jewish holidays.